 Arrive in Punta Arenas, Chile, before 2 p.m., where you will be welcomed and transferred to your hotel.
 Attend a mandatory briefing that provides important information about your voyage and reviews the essential guidelines for Antarctic visitors.
 A welcome dinner introduces you to the local gastronomy as you meet fellow adventurers from around the world.

 A two-hour flight takes you efficiently from Punta Arenas to King George Island (the largest of the South Shetland Islands).
 Your Antarctic adventure begins as you exit the airplane and the clear Antarctic air fills your lungs for the first time.
-Explore the area surrounding Chile’s Frei Station and Russia’s Bellingshausen Station, before boarding a Zodiac to embark your expedition vessel.
+A 1.25-mile walk to shore takes you through Chile’s Frei Station and Russia’s Bellingshausen Station before you board a Zodiac to embark your expedition vessel.

-Back at King George Island, bid farewell to Antarctica as you board the flight to Punta Arenas.
+Return to King George Island and bid farewell to Antarctica as you board the flight to Punta Arenas.
 Upon arrival, transfer to your hotel for the night.
 (Note: Meals in Punta Arenas are at your leisure and not included in the program.)

 After breakfast, transfer to the Punta Arenas airport for your onward flight.